-12-I.C.
+12-I.B.
 FAMILY CHOOSES TO TERMINATE ASSISTANCE

-The family may request that the PHA terminate the family's assistance at any time.
+The family may request to terminate their assistance at any time.

-The PHA prefers the request to terminate assistance to be made in writing and signed by the head of household, and spouse or cohead if applicable.
+The PHA will terminate a household's assistance at their request.
+The PHA prefers the household makes the request to voluntarily terminate assistance in writing.
+The written request must be signed by the head of household, and spouse or cohead if applicable.
 If a family fails to provide a written signed notification, the PHA will accept a verbal notification from the head of household, spouse, or cohead.
 The PHA will then send a confirmation notice to the family and the owner within 15 business days of the family's request.

-12-I.D.
-MANDATORY TERMINATION OF ASSISTANCE
+12-I.C.
+MANDATORY TERMINATION OF ASSISTANCE - PROGRAM ELIGIBILITY